hogantan/DJIAAPP/README.md

 - Video resolution
 - Bitrate

 As the current **Deepstream application** only takes in RTSP stream as input, there will be a need to translate this RTMP stream into RTSP stream which can be done using FFMPEG.
 This will require two servers one for RTMP and another for RTSP.
+FFMPEG command to translate: `ffmpeg -i rtmp://localhost:1936/test -c copy -f rtsp rtsp://localhost:8554/test`

 **Important**: DJI's `LiveStreamerManager`requires internet connection to initialize.
 After the stream has been setup, assuming the server and **DJIAAPP** are in the same Local Area Network (LAN), then the internet connection is no longer required.